FDA warns Gabapentin and Pregabalin can cause serious problems in breathing.

-Increasing risk of respiratory depression, gabapentinoids are often combined with CNS depressants.
-Opiates, anti-anxiety medicines, antidepressants and antihistamines are included in CNS depressants.
-There are less evidence that people who take gabapentinoids alone are at risk of severe breathing difficulties.
+Increasing the risk of respiratory depression, gabapentinoids are often combined with CNS depressants.
+Opiates, anti-anxiety medicines, antidepressants, and antihistamines are included in CNS depressants.
+There is less evidence that people who take gabapentinoids alone are at risk of severe breathing difficulties.

 As part of their routine monitoring of all FDA-approved drugs, the FDA will continue to monitor these drugs.

 How do you help me and what are gabapentinoids?

 A number of conditions, including partial seizure and nerve pain caused by spinal cord damaged-ness, shingles and diabetes, are approved by FDA for gabapentinoids.
 Fibromyalgia and restless leg syndrome are other approved applications.
 First approved in 1993, and first approved in 2004, Gabapentin.

 The brand names Gabapentin and Gralise, as well as generics, are marketed.
 Under the brand name Horizant, Gabapentin enacarabil is marketed.
 The brands Lyrica and Lyrica CR as well as generic Pregabalin are marketed.
 Pregabalin is a controlled substance in Schedule V, which means that it has lower potential for drug abuse, but may lead to some degree of physical or psychological dependence among drugs planned by Drug Enforce Administration (DEA).

 If you or someone you care for experiences respiratory problems symptoms, patients and caregivers need medical attention immediately, as these can threaten lives.
 Includes the following symptoms:

 - Sleepiness extreme or lethargy